Debasishray19/aerophones-in-flatland/README.md

 <br><b>YouTube Link: </b>
 <br>[1] <a href = "https://www.youtube.com/watch?v=0wqWfBbIQtg">Arophones In Flatland: SIGGRAPH 2015 Talk</a>

+<br><b>Publication:</b>
+<br>Following is the research paper that comes out of this project.
+If you would like to use the code for your research, please put a reference to this paper:
+<br>[1] <a href="https://www.isca-speech.org/archive/Interspeech_2019/pdfs/1764.pdf">An Extended Two-Dimensional Vocal Tract Model for Fast Acoustic Simulation of Single-Axis Symmetric Three-Dimensional Tubes</a> DR Mohapatra, Victor Zappt, Sidney Fels, INTERSPEECH 2019, Graz, Austria

 <br><b>[Note]:</b>
-<br> Please use the following code <u>aerophonesInFlatlandv2.m</u> in version2 folder for simulation.
-To inquiry or for bugs/suggestions, please contact: debasishiter@gmail.om
+<br> Please use the following code <u>aerophonesInFlatlandv2.m</u> in version3 folder for simulation.
+To inquiry or for bugs/suggestions, please contact: debasishiter@gmail.com